wesleycamargo/azure-docs.pt-br/articles/iot-suite/iot-suite-dynamic-telemetry.md

     rpm += generateRandomIncrement();
     ```

-4. Adicione o novo valor de rpm à carga JSON que o dispositivo envia ao Hub IoT:
+4. Add the new rpm value to the JSON payload the device sends to IoT Hub:

     ```
     var data = JSON.stringify({